Search Programs

 10. Veterinary Nutrition Technicians – VTS

 Veterinary nutrition techs are experts in animal nutrition and educate others on feeding and exercise routines.
-The main credentialing entity in this field is the Academy of Veterinary Nutrition Technicians, which requires candidates to show proof of state vet tech credentialing; have at least 4,000 hours of relevant experience; complete 40 hours of qualifying CE; and provide evidence of advanced competence through case logs, in-depth case reports, and letters of recommendation.
+The main credentialing entity in this field is the Academy of Veterinary Nutrition Techs, which requires candidates to show proof of state vet tech credentialing; have at least 4,000 hours of relevant experience; complete 40 hours of qualifying CE; and provide evidence of advanced competence through case logs, in-depth case reports, and letters of recommendation.
 Vet techs can complete this VTS specialty in either clinical or research areas.

 11. Veterinary Surgical Technicians – VTS